D16 Group PunchBOX Bass Drum Synthesizer – A Heavyweight Contender

 While PunchBOX has some classic kick emulations included, the output results are far from anything you’d consider retro by the time you finish layering and processing.
 You could say it has vintage foundations, but the end results tend to wind up very modern sounding.

-A complicated instrument with an unusual signal flow, yet surprisingly easy to navigate and use.
-The interface looks gorgeous with its time-faded and rusting modules and bakelite dials.
+D16 PunchBOX is a complicated instrument with an unusual signal flow, yet surprisingly easy to navigate and use.
+The interface looks gorgeous with its time-faded and rusting modules and Bakelite dials.
 I just wish it could be upscaled, on our widescreen monitor it looks pretty tiny.

 Somewhat over the top levels of flexibility considering this is just a kick instrument, but at the same time perfect when you’re using it.
 I kept thinking this would make a great snare and tom synth too, but technically it already lets you do this by importing your own samples.
 Though the processing modules are excellent, I feel they could have included a delay and reverb tailored for the kick.